 Now, why am I setting the stage and giving you a history lesson here about the Democrats and their use of the race card?

-I'll explain that to you when we get back, because the nomination process for Donald Trump's cabinet picks begins tomorrow.
+I'll explain that to you when we get back because the nomination process for Donald Trump's cabinet picks begins tomorrow.

-And when I tell you who has been picked to lead the Democratic attack on Senator Sessions, who's probably one of the most decent men in Washington with a track record second to none on civil rights, it won't surprise you because it's the same old book that Democrats use all the time.
+And when I tell you who has been picked to lead the Democratic attack on Senator Sessions, who is probably one of the most decent men in Washington with a track record second to none on civil rights, it won't surprise you because it's the same old book that Democrats use all the time.

 And they want to smear and besmirch and slander Jeff Sessions.

-And I'll tell you who's leading the way when we get back and uh what you can do about it.
+And I'll tell you who's leading the way when we get back and what you can do about it.

-Because if you don't involve yourself, like I told you last Tuesday, if you think you can vote, Donald Trump's the president, Republican House, Republican Senate, you can just walk away.
+Because if you don't involve yourself, like I told you last Tuesday, if you think you can vote, Donald Trump's the president, Republican House, Republican Senate, you can just walk away, that's not going to work out very well.

 If you don't put pressure on those people you put in power, then the things that could get done will never get done.